CCSD93 Water Testing Results Information

 Within this webpage, please find background information about water testing for lead within CCSD93’s schools and changes instituted by CCSD93 as a result of recent water testing results.

-As you review the following, please know that all functioning drinking fountains at CCSD93’s schools have met national standards and are considered safe for students and staff members to drink from.
+As you review the following, please know that all drinking fountains at CCSD93’s schools have met national standards and are considered safe for students and staff members to drink from.

 During the summer of 2016, CCSD93 tested for lead content in drinking water throughout the entire district.